phil-opp/blog_os/blog/content/second-edition/posts/02-minimal-rust-kernel/index.md

 [long mode]: https://en.wikipedia.org/wiki/Long_mode
 [memory segmentation]: https://en.wikipedia.org/wiki/X86_memory_segmentation

 Writing a bootloader is a bit cumbersome as it requires assembly language and a lot of non insightful steps like “write this magic value to this processor register”.
-Therefore we don't cover bootloader creation in this post and instead provide a tool named [bootimage] that automatically appends a bootloader to your kernel.
+Therefore we don't cover bootloader creation in this post and instead provide a tool named [bootimage] that automatically prepends a bootloader to your kernel.

 [bootimage]: https://github.com/rust-osdev/bootimage